 The photoelectric smoke detectors are a cheaper solution and work with the help of a light source.

-There is a light beam collimating setup that operates along with a sensor which is photoelectric.
+A light beam collimating setup operates along with a photoelectric sensor.

-As the smoke passes through the optical chamber, the path of the light beam is disturbed because of which it is scattered and directed at the sensor.
+As the smoke passes through the optical chamber, the path of the light beam is disturbed.

 Therefore, as the light strikes, the sensor sets off the alarm.
 These alarms are best suited to detect slow, smoldering fire.

-The smoke alarm which is labeled as a combination of both comes with two technologies in it.
+The smoke alarm, which is labeled as a combination of both, comes with two technologies.

 One is photoelectric, and the other is ionization.
-As listed, the former are best responding to fast-raging fires while the latter is better to be used in slow smoldering fires.
+As listed, the former best respond to fast-raging fires while the latter is better used in slow smoldering fires.

 For the best protection of your home or office, it is recommended that you must use both as one never knows how a fire will start off and at what rate it will spread.

-So, rather than getting two separate alarms, you can have a single detector which possesses both technologies.
+So, you can have a single detector that possesses both technologies rather than getting two separate alarms.

 Smoke Detectors Working Principle

-The smoke alarm work on certain principles and they are defined by the type of alarm you choose.
+The smoke alarm works on certain principles, defined by the type of alarm you choose.

 1.Optical or Photoelectric Technology

-These optical detectors are screwed at the ceiling because as the fire starts the smoke heads towards the top of the room.
+These optical detectors are screwed at the ceiling because smoke heads towards the top of the room.

 The gases generated with fire are hot and less dense, so they rise upwards.

-The alarms have an opening from where the smoke passes into it.
+The alarms have an opening from where the smoke passes into them.

-Normally, the light being emitted from the source does not reach the light detector because it has been set that way so that the beam does not fall directly on to it.
+Usually, the light emitted from the source does not reach the light detector because it has been set so that the beam does not fall directly onto it.

-However, as the smoke passes through the opening and enters into the chamber, the light beam is scattered because of the smoke particles.
+However, smoke passes through the opening and enters the chamber; the light beam is scattered because of the smoke particles.

-Ultimately, it falls onto the light detector which sends a signal to the circuit which is fitted into the smoke alarm.
+Ultimately, it falls onto the light detector, sending a signal to the circuit fitted into the smoke alarm.

 2. Ionization Technology